IykeTheAnalyst/Customer-Churn-Dashboard-Analytics/README.md

 * Total number of customers
 * Number of churned customers
 * Overall churn rate
-* Churn by customer segment
+* Churn by Payment Method
-* Churn by demographic group
+* Churn by Senior Citizen
 * Churn by tenure
-* Churn by product/service
+* Churn by Internet Service
 * Comparison between Tenure and Churn rate

 Example: